 - Declared a wine should not have been (not done fermenting and the warning was ignored)

 - Discovered the wine was in the wrong bond

-However, if you have performed too many complex operations between the “real” declaration date and the one you inadvertently used, then please contact vintrace Support.
+However, if you have performed too many complex operations between the “real” declaration date and the one you inadvertently used, then contact support.